 Clustering

-There is a general clustering mechanism in Grew which can be used in several contexts to split a set of matchings produced by a request on a corpus in a some subsets (a partition) according to some criteria.
+There is a general clustering mechanism in Grew that can be used in various contexts to divide a set of matchings produced by a request on a corpus into a number of subsets (a partition) according to some criteria.

 Where it can be used?